joshnsw/Data-Science-Analysis-projects/Covid Data Analysis/readme.md

 <b>Description:</b>
 In this project, I utilized public covid statistics data to do some basic data analysis using mysql queries.
-Then,i used the data to create a tableau dashboard which allows the reader.
+Then,i used the data to create a tableau dashboard which allows the reader to get a glance at the key statistics.
 Link to dashboard: https://public.tableau.com/app/profile/josh6855/viz/Covidstatisticsdashboard/Dashboard1

 <b>What I learnt:</b>